cannlytics/cannlytics/tools/functions/parse_coa_jobs/readme.md

 ## Trigger

-The function is triggered by any change (creation, update, or delete) in Firestore at the path: `users/{uid}/parse_coa_jobs/{job_id}`.
+The function is triggered by the creation of a document in Firestore at the path: `users/{uid}/parse_coa_jobs/{job_id}`.

 ## Inputs

-When the function is triggered by a Firestore change, it expects the document to have the following fields:
+When the function is triggered by a Firestore document creation, it expects the document to have the following fields:

 - `uid`: The unique identifier of the user.
 - `job_id`: A unique identifier for the job.